Updated: Jan 17, 2022

 Set clear late payment policies.
 A 5% late fee after five business days is the norm.

-If you have a service-based business, include a work stoppage policy after a payment is no more than 30 days past due.
+If you have a service-based business, include a work stoppage policy after a payment is more than 30 days past due.

 Create a timeline for invoicing, payment reminders, and collection phone calls if past invoices aren’t paid.